 As explained in section D.2.3.2.1, the technical provisions according to Solvency II implicitly take expected future profits into account.
 The main methods and assumptions described in section D.2.1 were applied for the projection of these expected future profits.
-The revaluation of the technical provisions changed only insignificantly from 35,776k EUR in 2018 to 34,168k EUR in 2019.
+The revaluation of the technical provisions changed only insignificantly from 34,168k EUR in 2019 to 21,275k EUR in 2020.
+This reduction in the revaluation is mainly due to a reduction in future expected profits, the increase in the risk margin (see section D.2.3.1) and an increase in the time value of options and guarantees.